 CANDIDATE ELECTIONS APPLICATION

-Thank you for your interest in a position on the Associated Students, Inc. (ASI) Board of Directors or the Union WELL Board of Directors.
-The 2018 General Election will be held April 11th and 12th.
-Candidates for the ASI Board of Directors should complete the Candidate Election Application for ASI Presidential Ticket or Candidate Election Application for ASI Independent Candidate before March 9, 2018.
-Candidates for the Union WELL Board of Directors should complete the Union WELL Candidate Election Application before March 9, 2018.
+Thank you for your interest in a position on the Associated Students, Inc. (ASI) Board of Directors.
+The 2019 General Election will be held April 9th and 10th.
+Candidates for the ASI Board of Directors must complete the Candidate Election Application for ASI Presidential Ticket or Candidate Election Application for ASI Independent Candidate before 4pm, March 8, 2019.

 If any questions please call the ASI Government Office at 916-278-6784.